Hello, I'm Alex Freberg and I'm excited to take part in the 365 Data Use Cases series hosted by 365 Data Science.

 Today, when you go into your doctor's office, your information is put into an Electronic medical record, a.k.a.
 EMR system.
 And if the hospital is using this recommendation system, that EMR data gets aggregated with millions of other patients' data all around the country.
 It then runs your data through a set of calculations and logic, which carefully takes into account your demographics and your medical history.
 Based on that, it then recommends to your doctor any procedures or any screenings that they should consider.

 This recommendation system in the health industry is a real product that I got to work on, and I found it absolutely fascinating and I hope that I gave you a good example of how data can be used and have a tremendous impact in the real world.

-However, if you want to dive deeper into the subject of recommendation systems and machine learning, check out the 365 Data Science course in Machine Learning in Python for beginners.
+But if you want to dive deeper into the subject of recommender systems and machine learning, check out the 365 Data Science course that's perfect for beginners, Machine Learning in Python.